 The words of SWO elder and language speaker, John Eagle, illustrate the importance of conducting repatriation pursuant to SWO customs and protocols.
 St. John vividly remembers the moment Eagle told her, “When you bring them home, you bring them home like the chiefs that they are.
 You bring them home in a buffalo robe.
 You bring them home in honor, because they would have been our chiefs if they had lived.”

 The Army is required by NAGPRA to initiate proceedings to repatriate Amos.
-While SWO has endeavored to comply with the Army’s policies to secure Amos’ repatriation, those efforts have been met with silence by the Army.
-SWO views the Army’s unexplained inaction and lack of accountability as direct contravention of federal law and their government-to-government responsibilities.
-The purpose of NAGPRA is to recognize the right of tribal nations to challenge the unilateral withholding of their relatives’ remains.
-That is the right SWO seeks to vindicate with its letter requesting Amos’ repatriation.
+While SWO endeavored to comply with the Army’s policies to secure Amos’ repatriation, the efforts were met with silence by the Army.
+SWO viewed the Army’s unexplained inaction and lack of accountability as direct contravention of federal law and their government-to-government responsibilities.

 Marie Renville, an SWO elder and relative of two of SWO’s children sent to Carlisle, is unwavering in her commitment to the return of SWO’s children.
 “They are waiting to come home, because they told us.
 As long as I am alive, it will be my mission to bring them home.”